linq2db/linq2db/Source/LinqToDB.Templates/README.md

 // Same logic can be used for other column options GetColumn("Person", "PasswordHash").SkipOnUpdate = true;
 // Change column property type
+GetColumn("Person", "Gender")      .Type               = "global::Model.Gender";
+// or
+// TypeBuilder usually used when type name depends on name from model and could change before
+// code generation
 GetColumn("Person", "Gender")      .TypeBuilder        = () => "global::Model.Gender";

 // Replaces association property name